 All samples and data will be stored under a unique study ID number.
-We will explore immune system, genetic and insulin markers in your child's blood and urine samples and combine this with their other data (height, weight, diabetes history).
-We will share results from these tests with their GP/clinician.
-These assessments will help us to determine whether such testing helps to characterise early onset T1D.
-We will ask your permission to gift samples and data collected during this study, and as part of their diabetes referral to the Exeter Molecular Genetics Laboratory / Professor Oram, to the Peninsula Research Bank for safe storage and use in future research.
+We will study immune system, genetic and insulin markers in your child's blood and combine this with their other data (height, weight, medical history).
+We do not plan to share diabetes related results with your child's clinician as these are expected to be normal.
+If, by chance, we find an abnormal result, we will feed this back to your child's paediatrician/GP.
+We will ask your permission to gift samples and data collected during this study to the Peninsula Research Bank for safe storage and use in future research.